How to contribute

 Development

-Best practice for pull request
+Best practices for pull requests

 - Keep your pull request small.
 Minor pull requests (~300 lines of diff) are easier to review and more likely to get merged.
 Make sure the pull request does only one thing; otherwise, please split it.